Deirdre Bolton

-Deirdre Bolton is an American television anchor who is a current ABC News correspondent.
+Deirdre Bolton is a former American television anchor who is a current ABC News correspondent.
 She previously was the host of Risk & Reward on Fox Business.
 Bolton lives in New York.

 Biography

 Deirdre Bolton graduated from the University of Iowa with a degree in English and French literature in 1993.
 She graduated from Council Rock High School in Bucks County Pennsylvania in 1989.
 Bolton holds a master's degree from New York University.
 She is married to Lawrence Lease and has two children.

 Bolton formerly anchored Bloomberg Television's Money Moves, a show about alternative investments.
 She started at Bloomberg in 2009.
 On January 31, 2014, she left Bloomberg for Fox Business News to host a new business show Risk & Reward.
 However, Bolton was absent from the show for nearly a year due to an injury she sustained in the summer of 2016 that required a long recovery period.